wl-hackclub-old/toasty-penguin-party/README.md

 Make sure you have Ruby, the Ruby gem Bundler, and `freeimage-devel` or the corresponding package.
 SDL libraries may also be needed.

-To install necessary Ruby dependencies, simply run `bundle install`
+To install necessary Ruby dependencies, simply run `bundle install`.

 **To run:**